Language in Time Part I of III: Winter Mornings

 I loved mornings like those that only my nostalgic mind could recreate.
 For six years, Mama walked me to school, hand in hand, humming the last song that came on that morning from CWTB, a Chinese radio station.

-"How is school these days?"
+"How is school these days?" she would ask.

 Fantastic!
 Mrs. Freed is this really old woman, but she's really nice and she asked if anyone wanted to read a story to the class, so I volunteered myself.
 And everyone clapped for me and it was awesome.
 I think I made at lot of new friends.